Story at a glance:

 Intended as alternatives to conventional chemical- and mineral-based insulations, natural fiber insulations encompass a range of organic compounds with natural insulative properties, including such materials as hemp, cotton, wood fiber/cellulose, straw, wool, etc.

-For the most part, natural fiber insulation is safer to handle and install than traditional fiberglass insulation, as they typically contain fewer irritants and chemicals.
-Natural fiber insulation also boasts a lower carbon footprint and produces less waste—qualities that many natural fiber insulation companies, such as Greenfiber, pride themselves on.
+For the most part natural fiber insulation is safer to handle and install than traditional fiberglass insulation, as they typically contain fewer irritants and chemicals.
+Natural fiber insulation also boasts a lower carbon footprint and produces less waste—qualities that many natural fiber insulation companies, like Greenfiber, pride themselves on.

 “Greenfiber uses a low-energy manufacturing process that results in materials with the least-embodied energy of most major insulation products.
 The production process generates little no waste or byproducts because we leverage recovered material to start with,” Jason Todd, the director of market development and building science at Greenfiber, previously told gb&d.